 Continue reading “Was it speaking to us?”

-Quaint, zen, inspiring were the words that came to mind when we set our eyes on this place!
-We actually struggled to find words that would accurately describe the natural beauty of this place.
+Wow! was the word that came out of our mouths when we set our eyes on this place!
+We actually struggled to find the words that would accurately describe the natural beauty of this destination.